The newly rebuilt service area at Barnetby Top is positioned at the roundabout at the end of the M180, but it primarily serves the A180.

 Work began in January 2020, with the refurbished BP forecourt opening in August 2020, housing a Londis store and MFG's first 'food to go' concept, which included multiple grab and go food and drink options.
 The original plan had included a Greggs store, but this was replaced with the grab and go options instead.
 The Starbucks Drive Thru then followed, opening on 24 August 2020 and operated by Kbeverage.

 The food to go area underwent another refurbishment in May 2022 and reopened on 18 May 2022 with products from Stacked available alongside a host of new options including Hershey's Freeze and Reese's Freeze iced drinks.
-An 'MFG EV Power' electric vehicle charging hub with 8 chargers is also expected to be activated during May 2022.
+An 'MFG EV Power' electric vehicle charging hub with eight chargers opened on 26 May 2022.

 Rival Service Area